|Page 1 of 2|

 What Is the Function of a Sprocket?

 BMX bike sprockets are usually made out of variations of aluminum or steel.
 Aluminum sprockets have a high strength to weight ratio, whereas steel sprockets are stronger, more affordable but heavier.
 You might want to also consider a BMX sprocket guard.
-This is particularly recommended for aggressive riders who regularly bite the rail or street.
+This is particularly recommended for aggressive riders who regularly bite the rail or curbs.

 What Sprocket Size Is Best for BMX?

 The sprocket size that you need depends on your style of riding.
 BMX sprocket sizes are measured by how many teeth they have.
 On a Freestyle BMX bike, the most common number of teeth on the front sprocket is between 25 and 28.
 However, this can range from 16 to 45.
-Most modern complete BMX bikes come with a 25/9 gear ratio.
+Most modern freestyle BMX bikes come with a 25/9 gear ratio.